vuejs/pinia/packages/docs/ssr/index.md

 app.use(router)
 app.use(pinia)

-// after rendering the page, the root state is build and can be read directly
+// after rendering the page, the root state is built and can be read directly
 // on `pinia.state.value`.

 // serialize, escape (VERY important if the content of the state can be changed